freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 Once you are connected to a public network at a cafe or library, download and install the desktop version of `Tor Browser <https://www.torproject.org/download/>`_.

 Launch Tor Browser.
-Visit our organization’s unique SecureDrop URL at **http://our-unique-URL.onion/**.
+Visit our organization's unique SecureDrop URL at **http://our-unique-URL.onion/**.
 Follow the instructions you find on our source page to send us materials and messages.

 When you make your first submission, you will receive a unique codename.
 Memorize it.
-If you write it down, be sure to destroy the copy as soon as you’ve committed it to memory.
+If you write it down, be sure to destroy the copy as soon as you've committed it to memory.
 Use your codename to sign back in to our source page, check for responses from our journalists, and upload additional materials.